Pantry Essentials for Customizing Your Sun Basket Meals

 A Sun Basket meal is more than just a great recipe.
 Think of it as a bag of groceries that you can use to make lots of different meals.
 The ingredients for a salad can become a taco, while stir-fry can be turned into a warming soup.
 We sat down with Executive Chef Justine Kelly and Executive R&D Chef Alan Li to get some suggestions on their favorite basket hacks.
 The two offered a list of 10 pantry ingredients for making any Sun Basket meal something new.

 Chile sauce (Sambal Oelek or Sriracha).
 There’s no chef’s secret when it comes to hot sauce.
 It’s just an easy way to add flavor and complexity to a simple meal.

 - Add to mayonnaise or Greek yogurt for a slightly spicy dip.

 - Add a teaspoon to marinades, sauces, and salad dressings for a little kick.

 Corn tortillas.
 With fresh tortillas on hand, you can make any night taco night.

 - This week, turn your Chorizo and Tomatillo Chili with Coconut and Lime into chilaquiles.
-Fry tortillas, cover in the leftover chili and add fried eggs to the top and you’ve got a seriously crowd-pleasing breakfast.
+Cut tortillas into triangles and lightly fry, cover with any leftover chili and top with fried eggs and you have a seriously crowd-pleasing breakfast.